zverok/grok-shan-shui/day18.md

 ![](image48.png)

-Q.E.D.: `foot` generates footer lines for mountains!
+Q.E.D.: `foot` generates foot lines for mountains!
 What a revelation.

+> Actually, I could've guessed it without debugging, but I didn't know "foot" in English also means "bottom part of the mountain".
+In Ukrainian, we have a different word for it, not the same as for "bottom part of the leg".

 Next is, we generate a bit more of `tree02` for the mountain rim, now in front of its contour (ugh, so on a small picture above, some of the pine-like trees might've been from this call):